FScholsen/flist-ui/README.md

     - create a new Personal Access Token in GitHub settings
     - Select scopes: `write:packages`, `delete:packages` and generate the token
-    - copy the token and paste it in a new file `.npmrc` at the root of the package (eg `packages/flist-button/.npmrc`), like this:
+    - copy the token and paste it in a new file `.npmrc` at the root of the project (ie `flist-ui/.npmrc`), like this:

     ```
     //npm.pkg.github.com/:\_authToken=TOKEN